Why is it so hard to spot mistakes in your own work?

 Our brain simplifies things.
 We’re off the hook!
 Babycham and battenberg celebrations all round!
 (This isn’t the time for bourbons.)

 It doesn’t make it any easier for us to proofread our own copy though.
-And when you’re working on marketing copy/content and high-end high-cost campaigns, your words are everything.
+And when you’re working on high-end high-cost documents, your words are everything.

 There’s give it to a colleague.
 Take time away from it.
 Print it out (and spend twice as long working on it?).